SamRepository/Web_Technologies_MindMap/README.md

 This wiki-style page provides a structured overview of the concepts and technologies included in the Web Technologies Mind Map, with relevant links for further reading and official documentation.
 This page can be used as a comprehensive reference for those looking to deepen their understanding of web technologies.

-If you need further assistance with the content or setup, feel free to ask!
+If you need further assistance with the content, feel free to ask! mailto:samir.sellami@live.fr

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.